hano0709/tic-tac-toe/readme.txt

 3. The program checks for a winner or a tie.
 4. If a player wins, their score is updated.
 5. Players are prompted to replay or exit.
+6. Screen reset: After every move, the screen is cleared to enhance gameplay flow.

 ---